scipion-em/docs/docs/developer/creating-a-protocol.rst

 Protocol development status definition
 --------------------------------------
-Protocols defines the variable ``_devStatus`` which represents the development status.
-By default it defines it as production mode, but it can be modified as BETA or NEW.
+Protocols define the variable ``_devStatus`` which represents the development status.
+By default, it defines it as production mode, but it can be modified as BETA or NEW.
 These values can be imported from the ``pyworkflow`` package as shown below: